-- Achieve carbon reductions for ourselves, our customers and partners – We are focused on reducing emissions across our assets.
-Since 2005, we have reduced our emissions by 44% and are on our way to meeting our 2030 goal of a 56% reduction.
-To achieve our low-carbon aspirations, we will collaborate with our current customers and new partners to reduce emissions.
-Our relationships across the natural gas supply chain provide opportunities to work with industry to achieve emissions reductions and build new sustainable business for a low-carbon future.
+- Achieve carbon reductions for ourselves, our customers and partners – To achieve our low-carbon aspirations, we are collaborating with our current customers and new partners to reduce emissions and build a new sustainable business for the low-carbon future.

-- Create economic value with actionable investments – We are starting with projects such as solar installations adjacent to our operations to reduce emissions and deliver economic benefits.
-We will expand these opportunities while looking to invest in future clean energy projects and carbon abatement instruments.
-Many future opportunities that can deliver scalable emissions reductions are not economically feasible today.
-We will work to enable the required technology, regulatory and market innovations to deliver financial returns from these emerging opportunities.
+- Create economic value with actionable investments – Solar installations adjacent to our operations reduce emissions and deliver economic benefits.
+We will expand these “right here, right now” opportunities while looking to invest in future clean energy projects and carbon abatement instruments not yet technologically or economically feasible today.
 As we see technology and market mechanisms mature, we will expand our investments to grow our economic value.

 - Target opportunities where our midstream competencies and infrastructure provide strong competitive advantages – As a premier energy infrastructure company, we have experience building, operating and maintaining major infrastructure to move, store and deliver energy on demand.
-We will use our natural gas-focused strategy, our infrastructure capabilities, technical competencies, project capabilities, financial depth and relationships to accelerate the clean energy future.
-We are a credible partner with the structure, processes and people to put new energy ideas into practical application, and then deploy at scale.
+We will use our natural gas-focused strategy, our infrastructure capabilities, and technical and operational competencies, to accelerate the clean energy future by pursuing new low-carbon opportunities.

-- Provide scalable options for the future – To match the size of the challenge and opportunity our clean energy future presents, we must focus on scalable opportunities.
-We will scope a wide range of opportunities to create options for our larger ambition for the future.
-We will structure our participation so that we can start with smaller investments and then scale into future growth.
+- Provide scalable options for the future – To match the size of the challenge and opportunity our clean energy future presents, we must focus on a wide range of scalable opportunities to create options for our larger ambition for the future.

 We are delivering projects to create near-term value and demonstrate our commitment to a clean energy future.

-- Energy Efficiency – Our business units are reducing methane emissions with leak detection and repair, work practice improvements and evaluating equipment upgrades on a site-specific basis.
-We are planning, developing and executing projects to update our gas networks.
-Our modernization program bundles a variety of initiatives ranging from large horsepower replacements to valve-actuator efficiency improvements.
+- Energy Efficiency – Our business units are reducing methane emissions with new monitoring technologies, enhanced leak detection and repair, work practice improvements and evaluating equipment upgrades on a site-specific basis.
+We are planning, developing and executing projects to update and modernize our gas networks through initiatives ranging from large horsepower replacements to valve-actuator efficiency improvements.

-- Solar – Our solar program creates an opportunity to offset current electricity usage at existing facilities by building photovoltaic solar systems behind the meter.
-Our solar team is currently developing 16 solar projects totaling approximately 375 megawatts (MW) of solar capacity that would offset approximately 16% of Williams facilities’ total estimated annual energy demand.
-We anticipate that the first projects will go in-service in 2023.
-In addition to lowering electricity costs on the system, these facilities will generate renewable energy credits that can either be sold into the market or retired to offset Scope 2 emissions.
+- Solar + Storage – Our Solar + Storage program creates an opportunity to offset current electricity usage at existing facilities with renewable energy by building photovoltaic solar and battery systems behind the meter.
+In addition, we are utilizing land within our existing land portfolio to build large scale Solar + Storage facilities for 3rd party energy demand.
+Our solar team is currently developing 16 solar projects totaling approximately 400 megawatts (MW) of solar capacity and 325 MW of battery capacity, targeted in-service in 2024.
+These solar facilities will generate renewable energy credits that can either be sold into the market or retired to offset Williams’ Scope 2 emissions.

 - RNG – Renewable natural gas (RNG) is a low-carbon or negative-carbon substitute for fossil-derived natural gas that is typically produced from landfill waste, municipal water treatment facilities, livestock farms or food waste operations.
 Our RNG program includes constructing new interconnects and pipeline extensions, as well as investments in RNG production.
 These investments will generate environmental attributes that can either be sold into the market or retired to offset our own emissions.

-- Capture at existing Williams gathering and processing assets, compressor stations and customer facilities
+- Capturing CO2 at existing Williams gathering and processing assets, compressor stations and customer facilities

 - Repurposing existing, underutilized transmission assets for CO2 service